 I mention this because you should immediately walk away if you encounter a survey platform that demands any payment.

 Marketers are interested in your data.
 The platforms enabling the surveys make a commission providing a target group to the researchers.
 Your data is worth money, and you should never need to pay for that.

 In fact, you should be rewarded for sharing it.

 ACOP has a points-based reward system.
 You will get points for completing surveys.

-These points can be redeemed for cash, used to enter sweepstakes, or even donated to charity.
+You can redeem these points for cash, use them to enter sweepstakes, or even donate to charity.

 The value of one point is equal to $0.01, so a 500 points survey will make you 5 dollars.